Old Oaks Farm: Architecture

-Old Oaks is a brick transitional Greek Revival & Italianate style 33-room residence, that was commissioned by Dorell B. Smith and was likely completed sometime around 1872.
+Old Oaks is a brick transitional Greek Revival and Italianate style 33-room residence that was commissioned by Dorell B. Smith and was likely completed sometime around 1872.
 Built on a raised limestone foundation, the eastern facing entrance façade is a two-story, five-bay temple form elevation with a side-facing gabled roof, with four French end chimneys.
 A central two-story pedimented portico in the Greek Revival-style has been altered from its original configuration of a double-story porch into a colossal style columned portico.
 The two-story portico contains four, square Doric columns with smooth shafts.
 An added iron balcony is mounted to the second floor facade porch door replacing an earlier second level porch.
 Old Oaks mansion has various components of Minard Lafever's patterns from Lafever's book, The Modern Building's Guide published in 1841, including the egg-and-dart surround of the front entry door, the engaged pilasters and arrangement of the pocket door surrounds in the parlor and dining rooms, in the buildings door leafs, door casings, and in the arrangement of the facade's second-story doorway.
 The building also possesses Italianate features in the form of its paired windows, original quoin corners, and bracketed eaves on the south and north elevations.
 A singular Gothic Revival influence is located in the form of its pointed arch window located in the original porch pediment.